-In New York, Joan won a Wednesday night amateur contest at the Apollo Theater (possibly under the name "Joan Temple") and caught the attention of the MCA Talent Agency.
+In New York, Joan won a Wednesday night amateur contest at the Apollo Theater, singing "September Song" (as "Joan Temple") and caught the attention of the MCA Talent Agency.

 Somehow, she hooked up with saxman George "Buddy" Tate, a member of Count Basie's orchestra, who had some recording sessions on his own.
 At one of these, held for Supreme Records on December 28, 1947, Joan recorded two songs: "Rain In My Eyes" and "Only You", neither one released.
 Since Joan was living in New York and these were recorded in Los Angeles, she must have been traveling with them, but there are no mentions of her being either with Tate or Basie.
 "Rain In My Eyes" is very well done for a debut performance (and features some really pretty sax work by Tate); it should have been issued.
 (It's the same song that was done by the Robins, as "There's Rain In My Eyes", and the Ben Smith Quartet, as "Just Rain In My Eyes".)

 She next turns up with Paul Williams' orchestra, which had an R&B smash hit on Savoy with an instrumental called "The Hucklebuck".
 (Again, how she hooked up with Williams is unknown.)
 "The Hucklebuck" was still high on the charts in June 1949, when Savoy released "He Knows How To Hucklebuck", with vocal by Joan Shaw.
 Various blurbs had her singing with the Williams band for anywhere from 18 months to 2 years, but, as with Buddy Tate, there's not a single ad or blurb that associates her with him.